Efficient Estimation of Partially Linear Models for Spatial Data over Complex Domain

-Figure \ref{FIG:eg1_2} shows the estimated functions over a grid of $500\times 200$ points via different methods for replicate 1 for $\rho=0.0$.
+Figures \ref{FIG:eg1_2} shows the estimated functions over a grid of $500\times 200$ points via different methods for replicate 1 for $\rho=0.0$.
 Since such high resolution prediction is computationally too expensive for the GLTPS, so the prediction map for the GLTPS is based on $100\times 40$ grid points.
 From those plots, one sees that the BPST and GLTPS estimates look visually better than the other four estimates.
-In addition, one sees there is a ``leakage effect'' in KRIG and TPS estimates and the SOAP, LFE, QFE and BPST methods improve the model fitting of KRIG and TPS.
-The poor performance of KRIG and TPS is because they do not take the complex boundary into any account and smooth across the gap inappropriately.
-Finally, one sees that the BPST estimators based on $\triangle_1$ and $\triangle_2$ are very similar, which agrees our findings for penalized splines that the number of triangles is not very critical for the fitting as long as it is sufficiently large enough to capture the pattern and features of the data.
+In addition, one notices that there is a ``leakage effect'' in KRIG and TPS estimates, and this poor performance is because KRIG and TPS do not take the complex boundary into any account and smooth across the gap inappropriately.
+Finally, one sees that the BPST estimators based on the three different triangulations are very similar, which agrees with our findings for penalized splines that the number of triangles is not very critical for the fitting as long as it is sufficiently large enough to capture the pattern and features of the data.
 Similar estimation results are obtained for the case $\rho=0.7$.
 Some sample estimated functions are presented in Figure \ref{FIG:eg1_3} in Appendix B to save space.

-Next we test the accuracy of the standard error formula in (\ref{DEF:Sigma_n}) for $\hat{\beta}_{1}$ and $\hat{\beta}_{2}$, and the results are listed in Table \ref{TAB:eg1_2}.
-The standard deviations of the estimated parameters are computed based on $100$ replications, which can be regarded as the true standard errors (column labeled ``$\mathrm{SE}_{\mathrm{mc}}$") and compared with the mean and median of the $100$ estimated standard errors calculated using (\ref{DEF:Sigma_n}) (columns labeled ``$\mathrm{SE}_{\mathrm{mean}}$" and ``$\mathrm{SE}_{\mathrm{median}}$", respectively).
-The column labeled ``$\mathrm{SE}_{\mathrm{mad}}$" is the interquartile range of the $100$ estimated standard errors divided by $1.349$, which is a robust estimate of the standard deviation.
-From Table \ref{TAB:eg1_2} one observes that the averages or medians of the standard errors calculated using the formula are very close to the true standard deviations, which confirms the accuracy of the proposed standard error formula.
+Next we test the accuracy of the standard error (SE) formula in (\ref{DEF:Sigma_n}) for $\hat{\beta}_{1}$ and $\hat{\beta}_{2}$, and the results are listed in Table \ref{TAB:eg1_2}.
+The standard deviations of the estimated parameters are computed based on $100$ replications, which can be regarded as the true standard errors (column labeled ``$\mathrm{SE}_{\mathrm{mc}}$") and compared with the mean and median of the $100$ estimated standard errors calculated using (\ref{DEF:Sigma_n}) (columns labeled `` $\mathrm{SE}_{\mathrm{mean}}$" and ``$\mathrm{SE}_{\mathrm{median}}$", respectively).
+The column labeled `` $\mathrm{SE}_{\mathrm{mad}}$" is the interquartile range of the $100$ estimated standard errors divided by $1.349$, which is a robust estimate of the standard deviation.
+From Table \ref{TAB:eg1_2} one observes that the averages or medians of the SEs calculated using the formula are very close to the true standard deviations, which confirms the accuracy of the proposed SE formula.

-Finally, for computing time, it takes about $60$ seconds to compute BPST in one run of simulation with even $2000$ observations over $319$ triangles under the computing environment of x64 PC with Intel Dual Core i5.
-Overall, the proposed algorithm is fast to compute.